rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/presentation-script.md

 **Industry benchmarks** show that 8-10% add-to-cart rates are standard.
 You're at 2.03%.
 This isn't aspirational—it's achievable.

-Our target of 5% in 90 days is conservative.
-We're not promising you'll hit 10% overnight.
-We're methodically moving you from 2% to 5%, then 5% to 8% over 6 months.
+Our target of 3.5% in 90 days is conservative and realistic.
+We're not promising you'll hit 5% overnight because traffic quality takes time to shift.
+Here's the truth:

+Your site has 1,621 toxic backlinks driving the wrong traffic.
+Even when we disavow them immediately, Google needs 3-6 months to process that.
+The wrong traffic keeps coming during that period.

+What we CAN control in 90 days is your product pages—that's where we'll see immediate lift to 3.5%.
+As traffic quality improves over 6-12 months, that 3.5% becomes 4.5%, then 5%+.

+I'd rather set honest expectations and beat them than promise 5% in 90 days and disappoint you.

 **Our methodology is proven:**
 - Dual-track (traffic + pages) delivers 2.5x faster results than fixing one thing at a time